-AVIF is the next step in image optimization, based on the AV1 video codec and is standardized by the Alliance for Open Media.
+AVIF is the next step in image optimization based on the AV1 video codec.
+It is standardized by the Alliance for Open Media.
 AVIF offers more compression gains than other image formats such as JPEG and WebP.
 Our and other studies have shown that, depending on the content, encoding settings, and quality target, you can save up to 50% versus JPEG or 20% versus WebP images.
 The advanced image encoding feature of AVIF brings codec and container support for HDR and wide color gamut images, film grain synthesis, and progressive decoding.
 AVIF support has improved significantly since Chrome M85 implemented AVIF support last summer.

 The Android operating system is an open-source mobile platform for smartphones, tablets, and smart TVs.
 As of 2008, the search engine maker Google maintains the operating system.
 A modified Linux kernel version is used to develop Google's Android mobile operating system.
 It is explicitly designed for touchscreen mobile devices.

 Google's OS is used in phones from Samsung, OnePlus, HTC, and its own devices.
 Over three billion people use Android monthly, making it the world's most popular operating system.

 As of September 2020, Android 11 is the latest mobile operating system version.

 Android 11 AVIF support

 Android 11 currently does not support viewing or saving AVIF files locally.
 Although there are limitations to the format, both Chrome for Mobile and the Android Browser support it.
 You can view AVIF images online, but not when downloaded to your mobile device.

 With new features like media transcoding support and AVIF support, Android 12 boosts smartphone cameras.
 Android 12 provides platform support for AV1 Image File Format (AVIF) for better image quality and compression.